g20021215/RProject2022/README.md

 ```

 b),d)
-according to Q1, the p-value of variables x1,x2,x3,x4,x7 are all<0.05,these are significant variables we should choose.
-so we need to use lm(y~x1+x2+x3+X4+x7) and the regression model is:
+according to Q1, the p-value of variables x1,x2,x3,x4,x7 are all<0.05,these are significant variables we should choose. so we need to use `lm(y~x1+x2+x3+X4+x7)` and the regression model is:
 ![image](https://github.com/g20021215/RProject2022/blob/main/2f.png)

 c)
-#Since the p-values of the two models are  same, We just have to compare r^2.
-#The r^2 of model in Question 1 is 0.3557, the r^2 of model in Question 2 is 0.3534<0.3557, so model in Question 1 is better than model in Question 2.
+Since the p-values of the two models are same, the adjusted R-squared of them is similar, and the F-value of model in Question 1 is 25.91, the F-value of model in Question 2 is 33.89>25.91, so model in Question 2 is better than model in Question 1.

 (e)(f)
 ```R